 The Brandeis Women's Basketball team heads to Spain and Portugal in August 2019!
-Follow the team's exploits here, with our social media feed, photo galleries and blogs to come!
+Follow the team's exploits here, with our social media feed, photo galleries and blogs!

 Blog Entry 4: Amber Graves '20